-Over the last decades, many governments in Africa, Asia and Latin America have initiated new regional development strategies, based on national decentralisation policies in order to reduce regional disparities.
-The level of management of the new decentralised administrative units (districts, regions or municipalities), however, rarely correspond with the new requirements.
+Over the last decades, many governments in Africa, Asia and Latin America have initiated new regional development strategies based on national decentralisation policies in order to reduce regional disparities.
+The level of management of the new decentralised administrative units (districts, regions or municipalities), however, rarely corresponds with the new requirements.
 The quality of governance is still weak and experience in managing regional and urban development limited.
-Planners are increasingly challenged to bridge the boundaries between administrative sectors and the gap between formulating a plan and implementing a program.
+Planners are increasingly challenged to bridge the boundaries between administrative sectors and the gap between formulating a plan and implementing a programme.
 New qualifications are required, ranging from planning competence to management skills, i.e. to make programmes operational with respect to financial requirements and restrictions or to moderate participatory processes.
-In order to fill the evident gap in adequate training for regional planning and management, five universities in Africa, Asia, Latin America and Europe are co-operating in running the SPRING program.
+In order to fill the evident gap in adequate training for regional planning and management, five universities in Africa, Asia, Latin America and Europe are co-operating in running the SPRING programme.
 Launched in 1984 and designed as a joint post-graduate course, SPRING has pioneered a new way of international academic co-operation.

 Search & People Search

 The facilities of TU Dortmund University are spread over two campuses, the larger Campus North and the smaller Campus South.
 Additionally, some areas of the university are located in the adjacent "Technologiepark".Zum Lageplan